AledPeart/Aled-Garfield-Photography/README.md

 * All pages will have the same basic structure, namely a navigation bar at the top of each page, and a footer area at the bottom of each page.

 * The navigation bar will be clean, clear and simple, providing users with a means to navigate quickly between the different pages of the site, it will also display the businesses’ brand logo, which will link back to the homepage.
-It will be fully responsive and will reduce to a ‘hamburger’ dropdown menu on smaller devices (see wireframes)
+It will be fully responsive and will reduce to a ‘hamburger’ dropdown menu on smaller devices (see wireframes).
+It will also stick to the top of the page so that users (particularly on mobile devices) are not required to scroll back to the top of the page manually.

 * The footer area will contain copyright information, links to social media pages and a link so that users can easily return to the top of the page, and to the main site navigation links.
 The footer area on each page will also contain a ‘As featured on’ section, which will have badges that link to popular wedding blogs that have featured the photographers work.